openfootball/spec/docs/README.md

 ###  fbtok & fbtree

-Note - you can now try the default/standard parser (& tokenizer) for the Football.TXT (match schedule, results, line-ups & more) format as (standalone) command-line tools.
+Note - you can try the default/standard parser (& tokenizer) for the Football.TXT (match schedule, results, line-ups & more) format as (standalone) command-line tools.